-The Sole Sponsor has made an application on behalf of our Company to the [REDACTED] for the [REDACTED] of, and permission to deal in, the Shares in issue and to be issued as mentioned in this [REDACTED].
+The Sole Sponsor has made an application on behalf of our Company to the Listing Committee for the listing of, and permission to deal in, the Shares in issue and to be issued as mentioned in this prospectus.
 The Sole Sponsor has confirmed that it is independent of our Company as required under Rule 3A.07 of the Listing Rules.
 The Sole Sponsor is entitled to a fee of HK\$6.0 million for acting as our sponsor.